Marginal and Conditional Multiple Inference for Linear Mixed Model Predictors: Confidence Stets for Multiple Inference

-The practical difficulty when constructing $\Ca$ is the unhandy representation of both $\widehat\SIG_v$ and $\hat\lambda$.
-Instead, the following surprising result states that the much simpler $\Ma$, albeit derived under the marginal law, leads to the asymptotically correct coverage under the conditional law as well. \begin{thm} Let model (\ref{LMM}) hold and $\widehat{\SIG} = \widehat\SIG(\hat\dlta)$ as in (\ref{defSIGMA}).
-Under \ref{SAE} with \ref{A}-\ref{E}, \ref{C1} and \ref{C2} it holds that \end{thm} The theorem states that the misspecification in using the marginal formulation under the conditional scenario is averaged out across clusters.
+with $\mbox{P}(\MU\in \Ca | \mathbf{v}) \approx 1-\alpha$, $\alpha\in(0,1)$.
+The practical difficulty when constructing $\Ca$ is the unhandy representation of $\widehat\SIG_v$ and $\hat\lambda$.
+Yet, the following result states that the much simpler $\Ma$, albeit derived for the marginal case, leads to the asymptotically correct coverage in the conditional case as well. \begin{thm} Let model (\ref{LMM}) hold and $\widehat{\SIG} = \widehat\SIG(\hat\dlta)$ as in (\ref{defSIGMA}).
+Under \ref{SAE} with \ref{A}-\ref{E}, \ref{C1} and \ref{C2} it holds that \end{thm} The theorem states that the misspecification in using the marginal covariance matrix under the conditional law is averaged out across clusters.
 Remarkably, the rate at which this misspecification vanishes is of the same magnitude as the estimation error in estimating $\dlta^v$.
-Without any extra cost, at least if looking at the first order, the much simpler marginal confidence set can be applied in the conditional scenario, i.e. $\mbox{P}(\MU\in \Ma | \mathbf{v}) \approx 1-\alpha$.
+Without any extra cost, at least if looking at the first order, the much simpler marginal confidence set can be applied in the conditional scenario, i.e., $\mbox{P}(\MU\in \Ma | \mathbf{v}) \approx 1-\alpha$.

 In contrast to the previous two theorems, the error term in Theorem \ref{margforcond} is composed by both the estimation error, which relies on all observations, and the misspecification error, which relies on the number of comparisons.

-This makes it very clear why individual conditional inference based on the marginal MSE is not possible under \ref{SAE}: If the quadratic form in Theorem \ref{margforcond} is reformulated for one cluster it follows from the proof that we get
+This highlights why individual conditional inference based on the marginal MSE is not possible under \ref{SAE}: If the quadratic form in Theorem \ref{margforcond} is reformulated for one cluster, it follows from the proof that